-Tyler Richardson fronts a successful Tasmanian punk band, but his next big gig will take place on a very different kind of stage.
+Tyler Richardson fronts a successful Tasmanian punk band, but his next big gig takes place on a very different kind of stage.

 I’ve managed to fit in studying and working and touring.
 It’s been pretty full on.

-“I’ve also been working this full year as a teacher on a limited authority to teach,” he said.
+“I’ve was working the full year prior to graduation as a teacher on a limited authority to teach,” he said.

-In the past 18 months his band Luca Brasi, which hails from St Helen’s on Tasmania’s east-coast, has been in unprecedented demand.
+In the 18 months before graduating, his band Luca Brasi, which hails from St Helen’s on Tasmania’s east-coast, has been in unprecedented demand.

-We’ve been on tour for the past three or four years and I’ve been in Europe in the back of a van trying to finish an assignment on the way to a show using the wireless off someone’s phone.
+We’ve were on tour for the past three or four years and I was in Europe in the back of a van trying to finish an assignment on the way to a show using the wireless off someone’s phone.

 "The biggest offering for me has been the ability to study online.
 It’s been awesome to be able to do that and dip in and out, whether I’m home or away," he said.

 an unconventional pathway into teaching for Tyler.
 The qualified

 boilermaker-welder always knew he wanted to go to university, but “fell into”